-The Vantage V2 is lighter than the Grit X too, tipping the scales at 52g compared the the Grit X's 64g.
-That weight difference is down to a construction that uses aluminum rather than plastic and stainless steel.
+The Vantage V2 is lighter than the Grit X, too, tipping the scales at 52g compared the Grit X's 64g.
+That weight difference is down to construction that uses aluminum rather than plastic and stainless steel.
 It's a less rugged look, but this is still a seriously tough device that can take all the knocks you throw at it.

 Read our full Polar Vantage V2 review

-Polar made its name in heart-rate monitoring tech, and as you'd expect, the Grit X offers super accurate biometrics.
-That data is put to good use too, with adaptive fuelling advice to help you stay hydrated and avoid bonking during long runs, plus recovery insights so you know how long to rest for, and when it's time to lace up your running shoes again.
+Polar made its name in heart-rate monitoring tech, and as you'd expect, the Grit X offers super-accurate biometrics.
+That data is put to good use, too, with adaptive fuelling advice to help you stay hydrated and avoid bonking during long runs, plus recovery insights so you know how long to rest and when it's time to lace up your running shoes again.

 There are intervals, timers and race pace options for training sessions, plus support for Strava Live segments if you're feeling particularly competitive.